 In general, EELS can provide elemental data on light elements in materials.
 However, in most cases, it is not possible to detect He and H elements with EELS technique.

 There are still some special cases, in which He elements are detectable with EELS.
+In these cases, the plasma peak of solid in the TEM specimen does not fully overlap the peak formed by He K edge (25 eV).
 Helium had been detected as a gas in environment cells or as bubbles in solids, for instance, He element had been detected under certain conditions, e.g., in nanometer-sized He bubbles in irradiated Ni alloys .

 McGibbon, A.J.
 (1991) The application of PEELS on a STEM to the problem ofinert gas bubbles in solids.
 In F.J Humphreys, Ed., Proceedings of the Institute of Physics Electron Microscopy and Analysis Group conference, p.
 109-1 12.
 Institute of Physics Conference Series no 1 19, Institute of Physics, Bristol.